|

-survey takers.
 Family, traveling, and Chinese Culture are other major

-reasons.
-Our view is Learning Chinese gives your kids get a seat at the table
+Chinese gives your kids a seat at the table

 Sections:

-Top 10 Reason to Learn Chinese
+Top 10 Reasons to Learn Chinese

-1. To be equipped for
+1. You'll be Equipped for Future Opportunities

 Learning to